mrmhodak/buildtest/Build_Subcommand.rst

 Building test for System Packages
 ----------------------------------

-To build test for system package you will want to use ``_buildtest build --system`` and specify the name of the system package.
+To build test for system package you will want to use ``_buildtest build --package`` and specify the name of the system package.
 This should be a system package that is installed in your system.